TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Housing.md

     * The customer asked for decorative lighting that serves no purpose other than aesthetics.
 * C12: Design an interceptor which plays an alert noise before firing.
 The noise played must be louder than 40 dB when within a 10 foot radius of the interceptor.
     * The customer asked for an alert to be played before the interceptor fired.
 A sound 40 dB or louder when within 10 feet of the device was chosen as 40 dB is a moderately loud sound [13] and 10 feet is larger than the game board.
-* C24: Housing will provide 30W of power to the processor and provide at least 300W to the alarm, lighting and motors.
+* C24: Housing will provide 30W of filtered power to the processor and provide at least 300W to the alarm, lighting and motors.
     * The selected values of power that the housing must provide are formulated from the maximum power draw of all subsystems on the main interceptor.
-The Raspberry Pi 5 has a maximum power draw of 30W.
+The Raspberry Pi 5 requires power with little noise and has a maximum power draw of up to 30W.
 The motors have a combined power draw of 241.2W and the LEDs and buzzer have a combined power draw of 21.84W.
 As such 350W was selected to leave headroom.

 ## Buildable Schematics
 ### Electrical Schematic